jalada/shaed/_includes/introduction.markdown

 ## Screenshots

-A picture tells a thousand words.
+A picture is worth a thousand words.

 <ul class="thumbnails">
   <li class="span3">